arijitmandal10/Habit-Tracker-React/README.md

     - `WeeklyHabits.jsx`: Renders the weekly view of habits.
     - `HabitForm.jsx`: Renders a form to add new habits.
     - `Navbar.jsx`: Renders the navigation bar.
+    - `Login.jsx`: Renders the Login Page.
+    - `SignUp.jsx`: Renders the SignUp Page.
   - `utils`: Contains utility files used in the application.
     - `store.js`: Manages the Redux store configuration.
     - `habitSlice.js`: Contains Redux slice for managing habits.
 - `App.js`: The root component of the application.
+- `firebase.js`: initialises firebase to the app.
 - `index.css`: Contains global CSS styles.
 - `index.js`: The entry point of the application.
 - `package-lock.json`: Auto-generated file for package dependencies.